takigama/GWVP/README.md

 ALPHA

 GWVP stands for "git over web via php".
-It was written for one purpose of being a quick and simple way of getting a git repo online using only usernames and passwords rather then having to deal with ssh keys.
+It was written entirely for myself and its intention was to have a simple way of managing some git repos that can be pulled and pushed to without the overhead of dealing with ssh keys.
+It also allows the owner to give permissions to a repo such that you can control who reads and writes to it.
+All access to a repo is via http/https using usernames and passwords.

+Currently the code-base is a bit messy but that will improve over time.

 Installation
 ============